All living things bring a bit of magic to the world.

 Sam’s overworked, stressed father doesn’t trust Sam.

-It will be a few months at least before Samuel Ash and the Grasshoppers of Doom is published.
+It will be several months at least before Samuel Ash and the Grasshoppers of Doom is published.
 Check back for occasional updates.